lmanul/424/index.md

 provided below, no Unit Owner shall make any structural addition, alteration or improvement in or to his Unit, or which affects the exterior of the Building or the value of other Units, without prior written consent thereto of the Board of Managers.
-The Board of Managers shall have the obliga- tion to answer in writing any written request by a Unit Owner for approval of a proposed structural addition, alteration or improvement in such Unit Owner's Unit, within thirty (30) days after such request,and failure to do 30 within the stipulated time shall constitute a consent by the Board of Managers to the proposed addition, alteration or improvement.
-Any application to any department of the City of New York or to any other governmen- tal authority for a permit to make an addition, alteration or improvement in or to any Unit shall be executed by the Board of Managers only, without however, incurring any liability on the part of the Board of Managers or any of them to any contractor, subcontractor or materialman on
+The Board of Managers shall have the obligation to answer in writing any written request by a Unit Owner for approval of a proposed structural addition, alteration or improvement in such Unit Owner's Unit, within thirty (30) days after such request,and failure to do 30 within the stipulated time shall constitute a consent by the Board of Managers to the proposed addition, alteration or improvement.
+Any application to any department of the City of New York or to any other governmental authority for a permit to make an addition, alteration or improvement in or to any Unit shall be executed by the Board of Managers only, without however, incurring any liability on the part of the Board of Managers or any of them to any contractor, subcontractor or materialman on